DataDog/dd-trace-py/docs/index.rst

 A particular query to a service.
 For a web application, some examples might be a URL stem like :code:`/user/home` or a handler function like :code:`web.user.home`.
-For a sql database, a resource would be the sql of the query itself like :code:`select * from users where id = ?`.
+For a SQL database, a resource would be the sql of the query itself like :code:`select * from users where id = ?`.